Di Gi Charat

 Di Gi Charat (デ・ジ・キャラット, De Ji Kyaratto) is a Japanese manga and anime series created by Koge-Donbo.
 The series follows a catgirl named Di Gi Charat "Dejiko" who was adopted as the mascot of Broccoli's retail chain store, Gamers.
 The original anime series and its original video animations (OVAs) are set in a Gamers store.
-There are twenty Gamers stores across Japan.

 Several specials, OVAs, and movies have been adapted as prequels, sequels and alternate stories; trading cards and video games are among the many forms of merchandise released for the series.
 The original series, movie, and Leave It to Piyoko! were licensed in North America by Synch-Point.
 The manga series is licensed by several companies.
 The original series, 4 specials and the Winter Garden special are now licensed by Sentai Filmworks.

 Manga

 The characters of Di Gi Charat and her sidekick Gema first appeared in July 1998 in From Gamers, a promotional magazine for the Akihabara store, Gamers.
 In August of that year, the two appeared in Gema Gema (げまげま, Gema Gema), a four-panel comic-strip in From Gamers drawn by dōjin artist Koge-Donbo.
 Dejiko was later adopted as the mascot of Gamers.

 Broccoli Books in the US published the Di Gi Charat Theater series, which contain a number of Di Gi Charat manga by Koge Donbo and several dōjin artists.
 The comic strip Gema Gema, which still runs in From Gamers, is republished in these volumes.
 Broccoli Books have stated that all the manga will be translated and released.
 However, due to Broccoli closing their offices in the US in 2008, Dejiko's Adventure and Leave It to Piyoko! were left unfinished.